gbonilla18/segex/INSTALL.md

 	mailer_path = "/usr/sbin"

-Set up a log file where CGI errors would go to.
+Set up a log file where Segex error messages would go to.
 The default path to the log file is set in the following line:

 	debug_log_path = "/var/www/error_log/segex_log"